simphotonics/simulated_annealing/example/SEARCH_SPACE.md

 );

 // Defining a spherical search space.
+// Note: List intervals in order of dependence.
+//
 // Note: dxMax defaults to the space size.
 If a smaller initial
 //       perturbation magnitude is required it can be specified
 //       as a constructor argument.